-Sale ends on January 31, 2014!
-Self Adjusting Jaws align to any angle, even circles!
+The Merle Band Clamp feature quick release corners and pivoting, self-adjusting jaws that align to any angle, even circles!
 The flexible jaw inserts are non-marring and are easily removed.
-They’re made of high impact ABS plastic for a long life and heavy use.
+They are made of high impact ABS plastic for a long life and heavy use.
 The dual pivot feature allows the Merle to clamp virtually any size, shape, or project securely!
 Perfect for circles and ovals and polygonal shapes such as:

 Ships with a 23 ft.
 STEEL banding reel (additional reels available).

 SAVE $13!
 Includes Merle Clamp (#9012) plus 4 extra self-adjusting corners and pivoting jaws (#9013).
 Clamp up to eight corners.
 Reg. $48.90.
 Sale ends 5/31/17.

 Includes 23' steel banding reel, 4 quick release corners, and 4 pivoting jaw inserts

 Includes a pack of 4 corners and 4 jaw inserts